 Adult female deer ticks lay eggs on the ground in spring.
 Later in the summer (depending on moisture and temperature), the eggs hatch into larvae.
 The larvae, which are smaller than the period at the end of this sentence, find an animal (the first host, which is usually a bird or rodent), live off its blood for several days, then detach and fall back onto the ground.
 For deer ticks, this most commonly occurs in the month of August.
 In the ground, the well-fed larvae now molt into the next stage and are called nymphs.

 |Each female tick lays approximately 3,000 eggs.|

 The nymphs remain inactive during the winter months and in spring become active.
 The nymph now finds an animal (the second host - a rodent, pet, or human) and feeds again.
 Once well fed, the nymph detaches and falls back to the ground.
 Here it molts and changes into an adult.
 Throughout the fall, both adult male and female ticks now find another animal (the third host - a rodent, deer, pet, or human) and feed on blood and mate.
 Once well fed, both males and females fall back to the ground.
 The male now dies and the female lives through the winter and lays eggs in the spring, completing the cycle.
 If the adults cannot find a host animal to feed on in the fall, they will survive in the leaf litter until the next spring when they will feed, mate, and produce eggs.

 Other species of ticks may be at peak activity for each life stage at different times of the year than the deer tick we described.
 Your local university or health department may have information on peak tick activity in your area.

 What diseases do ticks transmit?

 Ticks can transmit or cause:

-See our article on Tick Control for more information on how to prevent tick-borne diseases in dogs.
+See our article on Tick Control for more information on how to prevent tick-borne diseases in cats.